GabrielXia/tracker8/README.md

     - Using Logback appender to send `error` or `warn` logs to the server
 - The other work should to be done in the server
 ![](pictures/client.jpg)

-### Some ideas
-The user might also want to see some data graph.
-This system can be set up locally very easy.
-After it's been set up locally, we can then see data graph in the browser.

 ### Welcome comments !
 Feel free to leave comments in [issue](https://github.com/GabrielXia/tracker8/issues) or in [forum](http://forum.terasology.org/threads/telemetry-system-collect-analyze-and-report.1799/), thanks :-)